Scottish Rowing is the governing body for rowing in Scotland and is a company limited by guarantee.

 - Helps clubs develop and grow their membership

-- Provide access to coach education and volunteer training
+- Provides access to coach education and training for vounteers and officials

-- Supports young performance athletes on the GB pathway through partnerships with sportscotland and the Scottish Institute for Sport.
+- Supports young performance athletes on the GB pathway through partnerships with sportscotland and the sportscotland institute of sport.

 Our vision is to support and empower people to enjoy rowing and achieve their full potential.
 For more details on how we aim to achieve this, our strategic plan for the four years from 2017-2021 is available to download.